fgnt/python_crashkurs/docs/include/ntcocalc.md

 While we recommend using a local installation, a remote installation is often comfortable to use across multiple computers.
-The listed Jupyter Hubs are operated by someone in the university (us, IMT, HPC), and hence we recommend using those.
+The listed Jupyter Hubs are operated by someone in the university (ZIM, HPC), and hence we recommend using those.
 But note, that they don't have data backups.
 If you want to have data backups, we recommend using the Poolroom computers, that have backups for the home directory.

 # Remote: Jupyter Hub